 As permitted by law, corporate resources are used to support lobbying activities including staffing and expenses of the TI government relations organization and other employees who engage in lobbying activities.
 Corporate resources are also used to hire consultants to support lobbying, pay dues for associations and membership organizations that engage in lobbying, and support lobbying coalitions created to advocate for specific public policy outcomes.
 A listing of TI memberships in trade associations that engage in lobbying activities in the U.S. can be found here.
-TI does not contribute to 501(C)(4) organizations for the purposes of making political contributions or influencing elections.
+We do not contribute to 501(C)(4) organizations for the purposes of making political contributions or influencing elections.

-TI provides annual (biannual in the case of Texas) training for relevant employees on their responsibilities under the Honest Leadership and Open Government Act, the Lobby Disclosure Act, the Federal Election Campaign Act, and under relevant state laws in Texas, California and Maine.
+We provide annual (biannual in the case of Texas) training for relevant employees on their responsibilities under the Honest Leadership and Open Government Act, the Lobby Disclosure Act, the Federal Election Campaign Act, and under relevant state laws in Texas, California and Maine.
 This training is part of ongoing efforts to ensure that lobbying activity and funding are accounted for year-round and properly disclosed.

 TI Political Action Committee (PAC)

-Political activity of TI employees
+Political activity of our employees

 - Certain state and local jurisdictions have laws that prohibit corporations from engaging in government contracts if an employee (and in some cases even a spouse or child of the employee) makes or solicits political contributions to a candidate for elective office in that jurisdiction.
 In those jurisdictions, employees must obtain approval from the vice president of government relations before making or soliciting political contributions for a candidate seeking local, state or federal office.

 - Federal and certain state laws regulate or prohibit employees of corporations from "bundling" political contributions – the process of physically collecting and forwarding multiple political contributions from individuals to a candidate for elective office.
-TI employees are prohibited from engaging in bundling of political contributions of other TI employees without the prior approval from the vice president of government relations.
+Our employees are prohibited from engaging in bundling of political contributions of other employees without the prior approval from the vice president of government relations.